nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

+### Class Number

+* Class Number refers to the tutorial class number of a particular course.
+* Class Number is not case-sensitive, and it must begin with 1 to 3 alphabet letters, followed by 1 to 5 digits, and end with an optional single alphabetical character.
+Class Number must not be blank.
+* Here are some valid examples of Class Number:
+    - `G11`
+    - `T11A`
+    - `SG10`
+    - `ABC12345D`

 ### Student Number

 * Student Number refers to the unique matriculation number of a NUS student.
-In Class Manager, it must begin with the capital 'A', followed by 1 or more digits, and end with a single alphabetical character.
+In Class Manager, it must begin with the letter 'A' or 'a', followed by 1 or more digits, and end with a single alphabetical character.
 Student Number must not be blank as well.
 * Class Manager uses the Student Number to uniquely identify each student in most commands.
-The Student Number is not case-sensitive, other than the first capital A. e.g. If the Student Number is `A123V`, `A123v` also refers to the same student.
+The Student Number is not case-sensitive. e.g. Student Number `A123V` and `A123v` refers to the same student.

 ### Command navigation